 Dr. Joshua Smith is a specialist in pediatric endocrinology and is specifically trained to treat endocrine system diseases like type 2 diabetes.

-It is essential to manage your child’s type 2 diabetes as long term effects are serious and life threatening — affecting nearly every major organ in your child’s body.
+It is essential to manage your child’s type 2 diabetes, the long-term effects are serious and life threatening — affecting nearly every major organ in your child’s body.

 Encouraging your child to eat healthy and to exercise will help defer the effects of the disease.
 Our education department is comprised of licensed and registered dieticians and certified diabetes care and education specialists who work with patients and their families to help establish good eating habits.
 If necessary, medication can be prescribed.